SWELLZ/bgmcguire/README.md

 # BG McGuire Construction Co 🏗️

+## Problem
-This site is being built for commission for the company, BG McGuire.
-It is a static page purely for information and a way to contact the business owner so it is built with HTML, CSS, and JavaScript.
+This site was being built for commission for the company, BG McGuire Construction Co.
+It is a static page purely for information and a way to contact the business owner.
+The business owner hired me and he told me about how much he disliked his existing site.
+I noticed it was very dated so he hired me to re-design the site with a major focus on SEO and mobile responsiveness.
+I also focused a lot on performance because the area of his business is in an area with poor connection, I brought the performance score from 65 to 99 according to Lighthouse.

-## My Purpose
-The business owner is my girlfriend's dad and he always told me about how much he disliked his existing site.
-I noticed it was very dated so he hired me to make this site!
 If you take a look at his previous site you'll see why it needed to be upgraded:

 ![Old site 1](/resources/old-site-demo.png)